Major in Business Administration

 MNGT 483 STRATEGIC HUMAN RESOURCE MANAGEMENT (3)

 The critical role of human resource management in achieving an organization's strategic objectives.
 Techniques for developing a holistic, integrated approach towards the various human resource functions aligned with the organization's strategy, and comparison and contrast of traditional human resource management models.
-Prerequisites: MNGT 381; Senior standing.
+Prerequisites: MNGT 381; senior standing; major in BUAD.

 MNGT 491 DIRECTED READINGS-MANAGEMENT (1-3)

 Assigned readings in selected areas of management.
-A total of 6 units for any combination of Directed GPA, completion of all 200- and 300-level management core requirements, and a special permit.
+A total of 6 units for any combination of Directed Readings, Independent Study, and Internship is allowed in the Management area of study.
+Prerequisites: consent of the instructor, a minimum of 3.00 cumulative GPA, completion of all 200- and 300-level management core requirements, and a special permit.

 MNGT 494 STUDY ABROAD IN MANAGEMENT (3)